Devil (Super Junior song): Music video

 During the group's encore concert, Super Show 6 in Seoul on July 11, 2015, band leader Leeteuk announced to the fans that the music video for "Devil" will be the first-ever music video by SM Entertainment that is classified 19+.
 Leeteuk explained the change from the usual family-friendly songs citing the fans' grew up together with the band in the last 10 years.
 At the same concert, Leeteuk also went to explain that the band hoped that "Devil" would replace "Sorry, Sorry" as the band's signature track.
 The performance of "Devil" was crafted by choreographer Tony Testa and SM's performance director, BeatBurger.
 The music video was officially released on YouTube on July 15, 2015.

 Live performances

 "Devil" was performed live for the first time on Super Show 6 encore concert on July 11 and 12.
+It was then featured in the setlist of Super Junior's Super Camp fan meeting tour.
 It has been a common setlist in Super Junior's headlining concerts Super Show 7, Super Show 8, and Super Show 9.